gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Use of canonical URL for `mavenCentral()` repository URL

 In previous versions of Gradle the URL referred to by `RepositoryHandler.mavenCentral()` was pointing to `https://repo1.maven.org/maven2/`.
 Sonatype recommends using the canonical URL `https://repo.maven.apache.org/maven2/` instead.
-This version of Gradle makes the switch to `repo.maven.apache.org` when using the `mavenCentral()` API.
+This version of Gradle makes the switch to `repo.maven.apache.org` when using the `mavenCentral()` API to avoid SSL errors due to [MVNCENTRAL-2870](https://issues.sonatype.org/browse/MVNCENTRAL-2870).

 ### Provider API documentation